Zggis/dobby/README.md

 ### FAQ
 **Question:** Does it work for movies?

 **Answer:** Right now Dobby only officially supports TV Shows, though if you get clever and rename your movies with matching SXXEXX keys in the title Dobby will attempt to merge them.
-I have found there is far more inconsistency with movie files since you often have versions that are different lengths, or different borders (IMAX).
-Dobby checks for these discrepancies between the Dolby Vision and HDR files and will fail a job if it cannot validate the files are the same.
-So if you attempt this do it with caution.
-I will try to add movie support in the future.
+I have found there is far more inconsistency with movie files since you often have versions that are different lengths (theatrical, extended), or different borders (IMAX).
+Dobby checks for these discrepancies between the Dolby Vision and HDR files and will fail a job if it cannot validate the files are the same content.
+I plan on improving the matching logic to take other factors aside from filename into account, once I add this movies will be fully supported.
 ##
 **Q:** Why is it called Dobby?